Give an example of reselect usage?

 No, Redux can be used with any JavaScript framework or library, not just React.
 Redux is a standalone state management library that can be used with any UI framework or library, as well as with vanilla JavaScript applications.
 While it is commonly used with React, it can also be used with other popular frameworks such as Angular, Vue.js, and Ember.

-What is the main purpose of constructor?
+What is the impact of indexes as keys?